www10177/SteamCardsHelper/Readme.md

 ## TODO
- - [ ] >10張卡片, market price
  - [ ] 自動合卡
- - [ ] change XHR to Fetch

 ## Issues
- - Only TWD is fully supported now
+ - Only TWD is fully supported now, other currency will use **TWD GEM Price without conversion**